braintree/card-validator/README.md

 }
 ```

 You can optionally pass `minLength` as a property of an object as a second argument.
-This will override the default min length of 3.
+This will override the default min length of 3 and verify that the characters for the specified length are all alphanumeric.

 ```javascript
 valid.postalCode('123', {minLength: 5});